 Paying for large solar projects can be challenging for communities.
 MOXIE and Johnson County entered into a purchase agreement that will span 20 years.
 The agreement allows the county to purchase arrays for $1.
 They have the option to buy the arrays after 10 or 15 years.
 A termination fee applies, but it still ends up saving the county money in energy costs.

 It’s a great deal for the local area.
 “In some cases, the upfront costs are too high, so the power purchase agreement allows you to spread out those costs over time,” said sustainability coordinator Becky Soglin.
 “It definitely makes it more possible for us to do solar.”

 MOXIE installed solar panels on the Mason City Public Library in 2016.
 Over a year later, the project was proving beneficial for everyone.
 Library Director Mary Markwalter called the panels a “sunny success.”

-It took three years of planning, but the 207-panel solar array was made operational on July 12th, 2016.
-It was placed on the flat library roof.
+It took three years of planning.
+The 207-panel solar array was operational on July 12, 2016, placed on the flat library roof.

 According to Markwalter, “The plant consistently produces 33% of the power used daily by the library.”

 Solar energy combined with two related activities have taken the library’s utility bill down from $68,000 to $41,00 over the previous fiscal year.
 That’s a savings of $27,000 that could be invested in other vital areas.

 The related activities include installing LED lighting and 23 windows that open to lower reliance on the building’s HVAC system.
 These changes, along with the use of solar energy, have made a huge difference.
 They save the community thousands of dollars while keeping the lights on in the library.